-Reinforcement shall be provided to carry tensile forces that arise from the action and dispersal of the prestressing forces in anchorage zones.
+Reinforcement shall be provided to carry tensile forces that arise from the action and dispersal of concentrated loads or prestressing forces in the zone behind the point of bearing.

-In general, the dispersal occurs through both the depth and the width of the anchorage zone, and reinforcement shall, therefore, be provided in planes parallel to the end faces in two orthogonal directions.
+In general, the dispersal occurs through both the depth and the width of the anchorage or bearing zone, and reinforcement shall, therefore, be provided in planes parallel to the end faces in two orthogonal directions.
 A two-dimensional analysis for each loading case shall be carried out in each direction in turn.
-The tensile forces shall be calculated on longitudinal sections through anchorages and on longitudinal sections where peak values of transverse moments occur.
+The tensile forces shall be calculated on longitudinal sections through anchorages or bearing zones and on longitudinal sections where peak values of transverse moments occur.

-The transverse moment on a longitudinal section is the equilibrating moment acting on the free body bounded by the longitudinal section, a free surface parallel to it, the loaded face, and a plane parallel to the loaded face at the inner end of the anchorage zone.
+The transverse moment on a longitudinal section is the equilibrating moment acting on the free body bounded by the longitudinal section, a free surface parallel to it, the loaded face, and a plane parallel to the loaded face at the inner end of the anchorage or bearing zone.

-12.5.3 Loading cases to be considered
+12.5.3 Loading cases to be considered for prestressing systems